 Careers in Behavioral Economics

-Careers in Behavioral Economics.
 Economics is divided into two fields: positive and normative economics.
-Though positive economics assesses the economy without ...
+Though positive economics assesses the economy without interference or judgment, normative economics...